atlassian/data-center-helm-charts/docs/examples/ingress/INGRESS_NGINX.md

 ### 3. DNS setup
 Manually provision a new DNS record (as described) via your cloud provider or using [external-dns](https://github.com/kubernetes-sigs/external-dns).

-Once created associate the DNS record with the auto provisioned Load Balancer that was created in [Step 3. above](#3.-Install).
+Once created, associate the DNS record with the auto provisioned Load Balancer that was created in [Step 3. above](#3.-Install).
 To do this first identify the name of the auto provisioned LB, this can be done by examining the deployed ingress services i.e.
 ```shell
 kubectl get service | grep ingress-nginx
 ```